 RiverTowne Players is housed in the historic Masonic Theatre.
-The Masonic Theatre which dates back to 1805 was once the cultural center of New Bern.
-It served as the town's foremost place for dramatic entertainment which included stage plays, talent benefits, concerts and vaudeville acts.
+The Masonic Theatre first opened its doors in 1805, at which time it was the cultural center of New Bern.
+It served as the town's foremost place for dramatic entertainment, including stage plays, talent benefits, concerts and vaudeville acts.
 During the Civil War, it was used as a Confederate arsenal and later as a hospital for Union soldiers.

 In 1917 it was converted into a motion picture theater and remained so until 1974.
 It was the nation's oldest continually operating theatre until it closed its doors in December 1974.

-Today, the Masonic Theater has been restored and visitors will truly enjoy the experience of taking in a RiverTowne Players production in the oldest working theatre in the United States.
+Today, the Masonic Theatre has been restored to its original purpose for live entertainment.
+Visitors continue to enjoy the experience of taking in a RiverTowne Players production in the oldest working theatre in the United States.

 514 Hancock Street